 The penis pushes urine and semen through the urethra and out of the body.

 Male rats have an os penis also termed the baculum.
 The os penis is a single cartilaginous structure (penile bone) that supplies the rigidity for copulation.
-The word baculum means “stick”
+The word baculum means “stick” or “staff” in Latin.